 - Mode of transport: Non-Motorized vehicle

 - Currency.
-Jewellery, used person artifacts.
+Jewellery, used personal artifacts.

-- Kerosene oil sold under PDS
+- Kerosene oil is sold under PDS

 - Non-GST goods

-- Empty Cargo containers being transported
+- Empty Cargo containers are being transported

 Important consideration: Even when an e-way bill is not required, a bill of supply or delivery challan should accompany the goods.